fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 **Step 2 — Verify the order is still actionable**

+Fetch the order using [FPDocs, Fetch a MF Purchase](https://fintechprimitives.com/docs/api/#fetch-a-mf-purchase) and confirm it is not in `failed` or `cancelled` state.
+If the order is in `pending` state, also confirm it has not exceeded the expiry window by checking `scheduled_on`.

 ```
 GET /v2/mf_purchases/{order_id}
 ```

-Confirm the order is not in `failed` or `cancelled` state.
-If the order is in `pending` state, also confirm it has not exceeded the expiry window by checking `scheduled_on`.

 **Step 3 — Create a new payment**

 Use the same `amc_order_ids` as before.
 The order does not need to be re-confirmed.

-For eNACH or UPI Autopay:
+For eNACH or UPI Autopay, use [FPDocs, Create an eNACH or UPI Autopay Payment](https://fintechprimitives.com/docs/api/#create-an-enach-or-upi-autopay-payment):

 ```
 POST /api/pg/payments/nach